DnSClub/Library-Challenge-2024/README.md

 ### Kotlin Example

 __Note__: for Kotlin, it is highly recommended to use __IntelliJ Idea (Community Edition)__ as it allows you to configure a project's build settings and run it without compiling directly.
+It's also developed & maintained by JetBrains, the company behind the language!
 See <a href="https://kotlinlang.org/docs/kotlin-ide.html#intellij-idea">this link</a> for more IDE recommendations.

 To compile and run a Kotlin example, use the following commands: